LivingText/two-week-greek/plan.md

 1. Pick 10 passages - highlight big picture of life of Jesus
     1. John 1:1-13 Logos
         1. Content Objective: Students will answer questions posted to them about the content of John 1:1-13 at least 4 out of 5 times.
-        1. Language Objective:
+        1. Language Objectives:
-            1. Students will learn to pronounce the words in the lesUsing single-words or short phrases drawn from the text, students will respond appropriately in Greek to basic questions posed in Greek using ἢ (e.g. ἀρχῇ ἢ τελευτή;) and τίς (e.g. τίς ἦν ἐν ἀρχῇ;)
+            1. Using single-words or short phrases drawn from the text, students will respond appropriately in Greek to basic questions posed in Greek using ἢ (e.g. ἀρχῇ ἢ τελευτή;) and τίς (e.g. τίς ἦν ἐν ἀρχῇ;)
     1. John 2:1-11 Wedding at Cana
         1. Content Objective: Students will demonstrate understanding of the story of the wedding at Cana by responding correctly at least 4 out of 5 times to questions about the text.
         1. Language Objective: Using single words or short phrases drawn from the text, students will respond appropriately to questions about the text.
 [The objective here is comprehension of the questions, rather than mastery of the content.]